mpolimeno/sdsu-sage-tutorial-git/sagecalc.rst

 .. _basic_stats:

-Basic Statistics
+Statistics
 ================

 You should be familiar with :ref:`basic_arithmetic`

 In this section we will discuss the use of some of the basic descriptive statistic functions availble for use in Sage.